 The key learning objectives in Advanced Figure Painting are to create a real sense of the figure in an environment in paint, using all the skills learned through the program.
 A sufficient knowledge of all the objectives allows the student to graduate.

 Overall, this course challenges students to bring all their acquired knowledge and skills to create a realistic, believable and satisfying work.
 By mastering the Riley Method and applying it to advanced figure painting, students are equipped to create paintings that are not only technically proficient but also truly original and engaging.

 PORTRAITURE AND STILL-LIFE

-The portrait sessions begin with two hours of theory and drawing, designed to strengthen the students visual relationship with three-dimensional form.
-Students use a limited palette for their portrait, they soon discover its phenomenally wide range of hues and its harmonious unity of them.
-Projects range from 3, 5 and ten minute drawings and then progress to develop a structure for their painted portrait.
+In the portrait course, students are expected to convey the character of their subjects as their primary focus.
+The course begins with two hours of theory and drawing, designed to improve students' visual understanding of three-dimensional form.
+Students are introduced to a limited palette and soon discover its wide range of hues and harmonious unity.
+Projects range from three to ten minute drawings, eventually leading to the development of a structured plan for a painted portrait.

 In the afternoon, students return to work with the live model, learning the essential points of classical portrait painting, including rhythm, lighting, and the illusion of three-dimensional form and space.
 This class helps to fine-tune students' approach to painting from life, whether they are experienced or complete beginners.
 The knowledge and confidence gained in this course is applicable to all forms of artistic expression.
 Students will use the sight-size method of measurement, as well as other drawing methods including Riley and Loomis.